On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Experiments

 \subsection{MNIST images}

-We proceed to the comparison between different algorithms on real images, using essentially the same evaluation metrics as in the synthetic images. \paragraph{Data processing:} The MNIST dataset consists of 60,000 images of handwritten digits of size 28 by 28 pixels.
-To understand better the dependence on $n$ for our algorithms, we add a very small noise term ($10^{-6}$) to all the zero elements in the measures and then normalize them such that their sum becomes one.
+We proceed to the comparison between different algorithms on real images, using essentially the same evaluation metrics as in the synthetic images.
+The MNIST dataset consists of 60,000 images of handwritten digits of size 28 by 28 pixels.
+To ensure that the masses of probability measures are dense, which leads to a tight dependence on $n$ for our algorithms, we add a very small noise term ($10^{-6}$) to all zero elements in the measures and then normalize them so that their sum is 1.
+The maximum number of iterations is $T=5$.

-\paragraph{Experimental results:} Figure~\ref{fig:ot-MNIST} and~\ref{fig:MNIST} summarize the experimental results on MNIST real images.
-In the first row of images in Figure~\ref{fig:MNIST}, we compare the Sinkhorn and Greenkhorn algorithms in terms of iteration counts.
-The leftmost image specifies the distances $d(P)$ to the transportation polytope for two algorithms; the middle image specifies the maximum, median and minimum of competitive ratios $\log(d(P_S)/d(P_G))$ on ten random pairs of MNIST images, where $P_S$ and $P_G$ stand for the outputs of APDAGD and APDAMD; the rightmost image specifies the values of regularized OT with varying regularization parameter $\eta \in \{1, 5, 9\}$.
-In addition, the remaining rows of images in Figure~\ref{fig:MNIST} present comparative results for APDAGD v.s.
-APDAMD, Sinkhorn v.s.
-Randkorn, and Greenkhorn v.s.
-Gandkhorn.
+Figures~\ref{fig:MNIST} and~\ref{fig:ot-MNIST} summarize the experimental results on MNIST.
+In the first row of Figure~\ref{fig:MNIST}, we compare Sinkhorn and Greenkhorn in terms of row/column updates.
+The leftmost image specifies the distances $d(\mathcal{A})$ to the transportation polytope for the algorithm $\mathcal{A}$, which is either Sinkhorn or Greenkhorn; the middle image specifies the maximum, median and minimum of competitive ratios $\log(d(\mathcal{A}_1)/d(\mathcal{A}_2))$ on ten random pairs of MNIST images, where $\mathcal{A}_1$ and $\mathcal{A}_2$ respectively correspond to Sinkhorn and Greenkhorn; the rightmost image specifies the values of the entropic regularized OT problem with varying regularization parameters $\eta \in \{1, \frac{1}{5}, \frac{1}{9}\}$.
+The remaining rows present comparative results for APDAGD v.s.APDAMD and Sinkhorn v.s.accelerated Sinkhorn.
+We observe that (i) the comparative performances of Sinkhorn v.s.Greenkhorn and APDAGD v.s.APDAMD are consistent with those on synthetic images; (ii) accelerated Sinkhorn deteriorates but remains better than Sinkhorn; (iii) APDAMD is more robust than APDAGD and GCPB.